LETRUNGK2/Bank-Marketing/Analysis & Conclusion.md

 # V. Conclusion:
 Customer Profile:
 -  Target customers who are likely to make deposit are from 25 to 55 years old and had secondary education and above.
--  In addition, professional job such as management, blue-collar and technician.
+-  In addition, professional job such as management, blue-collar and technician should be targeted more often
 -  In term of personal profile, single and married profiles are our target customer while there is no significant different from housing status
 Call Performance
 -  Customer preferred to agree on term deposit from April to August period as they may need money at the years end for shopping and travel purposes.